Rescuers race to find Afghan quake survivors as death toll passes 1,400

 The U.K. has pledged £1 million ($1.3 million) to be split between humanitarian agencies rather than going to the Taliban government, which it does not recognize.

-The European Union is sending 130 tons of emergency supplies and providing one million euros ($1.16 million).
-Other countries, including the United Arab Emirates, India, and China, have pledged disaster relief support.
+The European Union is sending 130 tons of emergency supplies and providing 1 million euros ($1.16 million).
+Other countries, including the United Arab Emirates, India and China have pledged disaster relief support.

-There is also opposition toward the Taliban government’s restrictive policies on Afghan girls and women, including a ban on them working for nongovernmental organizations.
-Earlier this year, the U.S. gutted aid to Afghanistan, partly due to concerns that money was going to the Taliban government.
+But earthquake victims are bearing the brunt of opposition to the Taliban government, especially their restrictive policies on Afghan girls and women, including a ban on them working for NGOs.
+Donor countries had already scaled back their funding and, earlier this year, the U.S. gutted aid to Afghanistan, partly due to concerns that money was going to the Taliban administration.

 Kate Carey, the deputy head of the U.N.
 Office for the Coordination of Humanitarian Affairs in Afghanistan, said more than 420 health facilities had closed or were suspended due to the “massive reduction” in funding, with 80 of them in the eastern region, the heart of Sunday’s quake.